pytorch/examples/cpp/custom-dataset/README.md

 The entire training code is contained in custom-data.cpp.

+You can find instructions on how to install OpenCV [here](../tools/InstallingOpenCV.md).

 To build the code, run the following commands from your terminal:

 ```shell